telerik/maui-docs/controls/popup/placement.md

 ---
 title: Placement
 page_title: .NET MAUI Popup Documentation - Placement
-description: "Set the position of the Telerik UI for .NET MAUI Popup to the top, right, left, or bottom of the screen, center it or locate it in relation to another UI element."
+description: Set the position of the Telerik UI for .NET MAUI Popup to the top, right, left, or bottom of the screen, center it or locate it in relation to another UI element.
 position: 5
 slug: popup-placement
 ---